Batu Lawi Hill: Japanese occupation

-Climbing attempts
+British crown colony

 Saddened by the loss of the plane, Tom Harrisson took part in the first successful ascent of the female peak, with Lejau Unad Doolinih and five other Kelabits in 1946.
 He then placed a commemorative board just below the summit in memory of the lost crew that was shot down on the way back to Morotai.

+Federation of Malaysia

-It takes another 40 years before British and Australian soldiers from the 14th/20th King’s Hussars, led by Jonny Beardsall, made the first successful ascent of the male peak in 1986.
+In 1986, the British and Australian soldiers from the 14th/20th King’s Hussars, led by Jonny Beardsall, made the first successful ascent of the male peak, 40 years after the first successful ascent of the female peak.

 Among those who have attempted to climb Batu Lawi was Bruno Manser, a Swiss national who lived for several years among the nomadic Penan people in Sarawak.
 He attempted to climb the mountain in 1988 but failed.
 In May 2000, he entered Sarawak illegally and told his Penan companions that he planned to climb Batu Lawi for the second time but went missing since then.
 He was declared legally dead on 10 March 2005.

 On 14 August 2007, a team of Malaysian climbers successfully ascended Batu Lawi.